SESMG/SESMG/docs/getting_started/how_to_use.rst

 **The following parameters are only required, if "transformer type" is set to "compression_heat_transformer"**:

-- **heat source (CHT ONLY)**: Specifies the heat source.
+- **heat source (CHT)**: Specifies the heat source.
 At the moment are "GroundWater", "Ground", "Air" and "Water" possible.
-- **temperature high /(deg C) (CHT ONLY)**: Temperature of the high temperature heat reservoir.
+- **temperature high /deg C (CHT)**: Temperature of the high temperature heat reservoir.
 If "mode" is set to "chiller" this value has to be set to "x".
-- **temperature low /(deg C) (CHT ONLY)**: Cooling temperature needed for cooling demand.
+- **temperature low /(deg C) (CHT)**: Cooling temperature needed for cooling demand.
 If "mode" is set to "heat_pump" this value has to be set to "x".
-- **quality grade (CHT ONLY)**: To determine the COP of a real machine a scale-down factor (the quality grade) is applied on the Carnot efficiency (see `oemof.thermal <https://github.com/wind-python/windpowerlib/blob/dev/windpowerlib/oedb/turbine_data.csv>`_).
+- **quality grade (CHT)**: To determine the COP of a real machine a scale-down factor (the quality grade) is applied on the Carnot efficiency (see `oemof.thermal <https://github.com/wind-python/windpowerlib/blob/dev/windpowerlib/oedb/turbine_data.csv>`_).
-- **area /(sq m) (CHT ONLY)**: Open spaces for ground-coupled compression heat transformers (GC-CHT).
+- **area /(sq m) (CHT)**: Open spaces for ground-coupled compression heat transformers (GC-CHT).
-- **length of the geoth. probe (m) (CHT ONLY)**: Length of the vertical heat exchanger, only for GC-CHT.
+- **length of the geoth. probe /m (CHT)**: Length of the vertical heat exchanger, only for GC-CHT.
-- **heat extraction (kW/(m*a)) (CHT ONLY)**: Heat extraction for the heat exchanger referring to the location, only for GC-CHT.
+- **heat extraction /(kW/(m*a)) (CHT)**: Heat extraction for the heat exchanger referring to the location, only for GC-CHT.
-- **min. borehole area (sq m) (CHT ONLY)**: Limited space due to the regeneation of the ground source, only for GC-CHT.
+- **min. borehole area /(sq m) (CHT)**: Limited space due to the regeneation of the ground source, only for GC-CHT.
-- **temp threshold icing (CHT ONLY)**: Temperature below which icing occurs (see `oemof.thermal <https://github.com/wind-python/windpowerlib/blob/dev/windpowerlib/oedb/turbine_data.csv>`_).
+- **temp threshold icing (CHT)**: Temperature below which icing occurs (see `oemof.thermal <https://github.com/wind-python/windpowerlib/blob/dev/windpowerlib/oedb/turbine_data.csv>`_).
 Only required if "mode" is set to "heat_pump".
-- **factor icing (CHT ONLY)**: COP reduction caused by icing (see `oemof.thermal <https://github.com/wind-python/windpowerlib/blob/dev/windpowerlib/oedb/turbine_data.csv>`_).
+- **factor icing (CHT)**: COP reduction caused by icing (see `oemof.thermal <https://github.com/wind-python/windpowerlib/blob/dev/windpowerlib/oedb/turbine_data.csv>`_).
 Only required if "mode" is set to "heat_pump".

 **The following parameters are only required, if "transformer type" is set to "absorption_heat_transformer"**:

-- **name (abs chiller) (AbsCH ONLY)**: Defines the way of calculating the efficiency of the absorption heat transformer.
+- **name (AbsCH)**: Defines the way of calculating the efficiency of the absorption heat transformer.
 Possible inputs are: "Rotartica", "Safarik", "Broad_01", "Broad_02", and "Kuehn".
 "Broad_02" refers to a double-effect absorption chiller model, whereas the other keys refer to single-effect absorption chiller models.
-- **high temperature [deg C] (AbsCH ONLY)**: Temperature of the heat source, that drives the absorption heat transformer.
+- **high temperature /deg C (AbsCH)**: Temperature of the heat source, that drives the absorption heat transformer.
-- **chilling temperature [deg C] (AbsCH ONLY)**: Output temperature which is needed for the cooling demand.
+- **chilling temperature /deg C (AbsCH)**: Output temperature which is needed for the cooling demand.
-- **electrical input conversion factor (AbsCH ONLY)**: Specifies the relation of electricity consumption to energy input.
+- **electrical input conversion factor (AbsCH)**: Specifies the relation of electricity consumption to energy input.
 Example: A value of 0,05 means, that the system comsumes 5 % of the input energy as electric energy.
-- **recooling temperature difference [deg C] (AbsCH ONLY)**: Defines the temperature difference between temperature source for recooling and recooling cycle.
+- **recooling temperature difference /deg C (AbsCH)**: Defines the temperature difference between temperature source for recooling and recooling cycle.

 .. figure:: ../images/BSP_transformers.png